Animals at the Manger

 The lights, the music, the decorations - they're everywhere right now, constantly reminding us that Christmas is almost here.
 Last-minute shoppers are finishing their lists, and children are waiting with eager anticipation.

-As we celebrate Christmas, we think of family and friends - all the people we know and care about.
+As we celebrate Christmas in this difficult year, we may be apart physically, but not in our hearts.
+We think of family and friends - all the people we know and care about.
 We also remember people less fortunate than we are, and so have shared some of what we have with them as well at this special, giving time of the year.
 Do animals have any place in this picture?

 Animals certainly had a place in the first Christmas.
 The shepherds were tending their sheep in the fields, when the angels appeared, telling them they would find the Babe wrapped in swaddling clothes and lying in a manger.
 A manger is actually a feeding trough for animals - so the first ones to share at Christmas were the animals at the manger, sharing the warmth and comfort of their stable with the Christ child and His parents.
 When they could find no place to stay, Mary and Joseph found refuge and acceptance among the animals.